nikband/check_qnap3.sh/README.md

 $ARG1$ - HostAddress
 $ARG2$ - Snmp Comunity
 $ARG3$ - Type of Check (part)
 $ARG4$ - Warning
 $ARG5$ - Critical

 # Contributing
 Please feel free to fork, and collaborate to this little but usefull project.

-#Parts of script to improve
+# Parts of script to improve
-- HD Temperature and Status for each disk we have to automate this
+- Power unit check - it's not work
+- HDSTATUS check smart and temperature foreach disk and performance output
-- Improve Performance output for most command
+- Improve Performance output for command

+# Test
+This script was tested with QNAP model TS-853U-RP (with 4 disk).

 Nicola